Skint Dad

 Some students are too lazy to get a part-time job, but for the vast majority, it’s simply too difficult to balance the constantly changing timetables and deadlines with a part-time job.

-So here are my top 5 ways of making money as a student that is flexible enough to fit around a crazy, or lazy, lifestyle.
-The best thing is that even if you’re not a student you can still make money in these ways.
+So here are my top 5 ways of making money as a student that are flexible enough to accommodate a crazy or lazy lifestyle.
+The best thing is that even if you’re not a student, you can still make money in these ways.

 Psychology experiments